 Jig hooks tend to be extremely sturdy and this is why it is a popular lure to use for pike, walleye, and other larger species.
 Depending on the size of the jig head, you can really get a solid cast with these lures as well.

 Spinners generally are made out of the most complex list of materials.
 Materials such as nickel, aluminum, and brass make these lures extremely durable, although some materials will corrode in the right environment.

 When saltwater fishing, you should consider how long you expect to use that lure and what it is made out of.
 With freshwater fishing, this is a much smaller issue.
-Spinners reflect light which lures fish, this Is why you will find that they are always mirror-like in finish.
+Spinners reflect light which lures fish, this Is why you will find that they are always mirror-like in the finish.

 With spinners, you should always use a swivel, but the eye of the lure itself is actually quite durable as well.
 Depending on the size.
 You will be surprised how small the spinner is that works well.
 The downside to using a small spinner is it does not cast as far.

 Hydrodynamics is the very important science of drag through the water, similar to aerodynamics in cars and airplanes.
 With a car or an airplane, we strive to get no drag at all, but with a fishing lure, it is important to get the right amount of drag.

 Searching on YouTube can get you some results on how this is tested.
 Usually with a large fish tank with a current running through.
 Slowly taking away from the prototype lure until the desired action is achieved is typically how a crankbaits or plug is made.

 Some plugs have a concave nose that looks like it absolutely will swim terribly, but that’s the idea.
 That concave nose actually makes it jitter through the water.
 Simple manipulation can create a huge difference.